-- Educate the community with practical tips for healthy dining anywhere.
+- Posting educational materials around the facility containing practical tips for healthy dining anywhere.

-- The Children’s Museum of Pittsburgh was the first organization to take part in Dining Smart Community.
-The museum’s Big Red Room Café offers a variety of healthy menu items, such as fresh salads made with locally sourced produce, homemade vegetarian wraps, fresh fruit cups, and low-fat yogurt parfaits.
+- Children’s Museum of Pittsburgh – The museum’s Big Red Room Café offers a variety of healthy menu items, such as fresh salads made with locally sourced produce, homemade vegetarian wraps, fresh fruit cups, and low-fat yogurt parfaits.

-- When families visit the Heinz History Center’s Kidsburgh exhibit, they can take home healthy recipe cards, which highlight the nutrients found in dairy products.
-Be sure to get your milk mustache on and check it out!
+- Senator John Heinz History Center – In the Kidsburgh exhibit, families can grab healthy recipe cards which highlight the nutrients found in dairy products.
+Get your milk mustache on and check it out!